filipetrocadoferreira/ppl_tracker/README.md

 ##v0.2

 * new detector parameters (faster and better recall)
-* no more "entry and leave points".
+* no more "entry and leave points" or mask image to filter detections.
 Now constraints to generate/delete tracklet are more general (room dimensions)
+* Use of confidence of detection to start tracklet
 * draw of the trajectories